Exploring HOD-dependent systematics for the DESI 2024 Full-Shape galaxy clustering analysis: Method

-The modelling systematic has been shown to be negligible for a $(2\Gpch)^3$ cubic mock populated with a single, fixed HOD \cite{KP5s1-Maus}; however, the DR1 data samples have smaller effective volume and thus lower statistical power than these boxes, so the effect of prior choices can be different.
-The second point above can be considered an extension of this analysis, not only in terms of other models, but also including effects specific to the DR1 analysis that influence the contribution of priors.
-Given the constraining power of DR1, physically-motivated priors are imposed on nuisance parameters to mitigate projection effects.
+The modelling systematic has been shown to be negligible for a $(2\Gpch)^3$ cubic mock populated with a single, fixed HOD \cite{KP5s1-Maus}; however, the DR1 data samples have smaller effective volume and thus lower statistical power than these boxes, so prior choices may have a greater impact.
+In order to achieve the second key aim of this work, quantifying the influence of nuisance parameter priors, we also include a contribution to the covariance that captures the amplitude of this effect in the DR1 analysis.
+Given the constraining power of DR1, physically-motivated priors are imposed on nuisance parameters to mitigate projection effects (see \cite{DESI2024.V.KP5}).
 The physically-motivated stochastic term priors are dependent on the tracer density.
-Both the increase in the sample variance and prior dependence on the tracer density will change the weight of the prior relative to the likelihood and may systematically shift the MAP value in a HOD-dependent way.
-This shifting of the MAP value due to the miscentering of priors we refer to as the ``prior weight effect'' and can be observed in \cref{fig:shifts}.
+Differences in the sample variance and tracer density in DR1 compared to the cubic boxes will change the weight of the prior relative to the likelihood and may systematically shift the MAP value.
+This shifting of the MAP value due to the miscentering of priors, referred to as the `prior weight effect', is mildly HOD-dependent due to the different values of nuisance parameters required to marginalise over HOD effects as shown in \cref{fig:shifts}.
 This necessitates the need for analyses with realistic DR1 number density and covariance.
 To capture all of these effects, we compute an additional diagonal contribution to the covariance

 from our DR1-like data where